Render unto Caesar: Respecting obligations when enjoying advantages

 It is inconceivable to me that Jesus would teach that some spheres of human activity lie outside the authority of God.
 Are we to heed Caesar when he says to go to war or support war-making when Jesus says in other places that we shall not kill?
 No!
 My perception of this incident is that Jesus does not answer the question about the morality of paying taxes to Caesar, but that he throws it back on the people to decide.
 When the Jews produce a denarius at Jesus' request, they demonstrate that they are already doing business with Caesar on Caesar's terms.
 I read Jesus' statement, "Give to Caesar..." as meaning "Have you incurred a debt in regard to Caesar!
 Then you better pay it off."
 The Jews had already compromised themselves.
 Likewise for us: we may refuse to serve Caesar as soldiers and even try to resist paying for Caesar's army.
 But the fact is that by our lifestyles we've run up a debt with Caesar, who has felt constrained to defend the interests that support our lifestyles.
 Now he wants paid back, and it's a little late to say that we don't owe anything.
 We've already compromised ourselves.
 If we're going to play Caesar's games, then we should expect to have to pay for the pleasure of their enjoyment.
 But if we are determined to avoid those games, then we should be able to avoid paying for them.

 Mohandas K. Gandhi shared this perspective.
 He wrote:

 Jesus evaded the direct question put to him because it was a trap.
 He was in no way bound to answer it.
 He therefore asked to see the coin for taxes.
 And then said with withering scorn, "How can you who traffic in Caesar's coins and thus receive what to you are benefits of Caesar's rule refuse to pay taxes?"
 Jesus' whole preaching and practice point unmistakably to noncooperation, which necessarily includes nonpayment of taxes.

 Roman Catholic

-The German theologian Justus Knecht gives the typical pro-government, Roman Catholic, interpretation:
+The German theologian Justus Knecht gives the Roman Catholic interpretation:

 Obedience to temporal authority.
 We are not only allowed, but commanded to obey the authority of the state, and to pay such taxes &c. as are a due; for the authority of the state is ordained by God to protect the lives and property of subjects.
 If there were no temporal authority, disorder, robbery, murder &c. would be rampant; and, therefore, as the authority of the state exists for the good of subjects, it is the duty of these last to pay those taxes &c. without which it cannot be kept up.